Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 Before diving into deeper to Yield Instructions let's see when the evaluation of the different yield instructions happens.
 The following picture from the Unity Manual will help us understand it<sup>[5]</sup>:<br>

-![Execution pipeline](imgs/Yield-execution-pipeline.jpg?raw=true "Execution pipeline") As you can see coroutines are executed after all Fixed and normal Updates haven taken place, unless you used a `WaitForFixedUpdate` Yield instruction.
+![Execution pipeline](imgs/Yield-execution-pipeline.jpg?raw=true "Execution pipeline") As you can see coroutines are executed after all Fixed and normal Updates have taken place, unless you used a `WaitForFixedUpdate` Yield instruction.
 There is a built-in Yield Instruction that is cropped from the image namely the `WaitForEndOfFrame` which happens after Unity has renderd every Camera and GUI and just before the displaying of the current frame would happen.

 As you can see it is guaranteed that our coroutines will resume execution after all Updates have been finished, but it's important to note that we have no guarantee that the order of execution of our coroutines will stay the same on the life cycle of our application.
-These are important to note things before writing custom yield instructions or designing architectures based on coroutines.
+These are important to note before writing custom yield instructions or designing architectures based on coroutines.

 <sub><sup>[5]</sup> You can watch the uncropped picture here: <a href="https://docs.unity3d.com/Manual/ExecutionOrder.html"> https://docs.unity3d.com/Manual/ExecutionOrder.html</a></sub>